 Within Text

-The WYSIWYG editor interface has a toolbar icon to insert a jump link anchor.
+The WYSIWYG editor interface has a “Bookmark” toolbar icon to insert a jump link anchor.

-Move your cursor to an area in the text editor where you want to create the anchor, and then press the flag icon in the toolbar.
-Select a name for the anchor that is short.
-It's best not use multiple words or symbols.
+Move your cursor to an area in the text editor where you want to create the anchor (bookmark), and then press the bookmark icon in the toolbar.
+Enter a short name for the bookmark without spaces.
+Hyphenate multiple words, but keep it simple.
+A hash symbol (#) should not be part of the bookmark name.

-After the page is saved, you should be able to link users to those anchors by appending a hash symbol (#) and the name of the anchor.
+You can then link users to those bookmarks by prepending a hash symbol (#) to the name of the bookmark, using the standard Link dialog.

 To Blocks on a Page